preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/publishing-channels/index.rst

 .. image:: channels-list.png

 Click the pen to edit a channel, the dust bin to delete it.
-When you edit a channel, all settings used when creating a new channel cem bed edited, see below.
+When you edit a channel, all settings used when creating a new channel can be edited, see below.

 Create a new channel
 **********************